sweattep/modern_quotes/README.md

 >I'll never let them forget it.

 >People were going to forget the struggle as to how we have come to where we are today.
-We don’t appreciate that history.
-All we’re concerned about is what’s happening now.
+We don't appreciate that history.
+All we're concerned about is what's happening now.

+>he taught U.S. History at San Quentin

 >It is the people from Lemon City who with a machete and the strength of their backs cleared the land to make Miami what it is today.
-And we don’t know that history.
+And we don't know that history.
 I hope that this begins and serves as an example of our becoming interested in how we got to where we are.

 >Sometimes the old ways are best